Peter Wells (guitarist): Aces to Heart Attack (1983–1990)

-In August 1983 Wells, on guitar, formed Scattered Aces (styled as $cattered Aces) with Paul De Marco aka Fred Zeppelin on drums (ex-Chris Turner Band); Ronnie Peel aka Rockwell T. James on bass guitar and lead vocals (ex-The Missing Links, Pleazers, Rockwell T. James & the Rhythm Aces, The La De Das, John Paul Young & the All Stars, Cheetah); and former Buffalo bandmate, Chris Turner, on guitar and vocals (ex-Drain, Buffalo, Rockwell T. James & the Rhythm Aces).
+In August 1983 Wells, on guitar, formed Scattered Aces (styled as $cattered Aces) with Paul De Marco aka Fred Zeppelin on drums (ex-Chris Turner Band); Ronnie Peel aka Rockwell T. James on bass guitar and lead vocals (ex-The Missing Links, Pleazers, Rockwell T. James & the Rhythm Aces, the La De Da's, John Paul Young & the All Stars, Cheetah); and former Buffalo bandmate, Chris Turner, on guitar and vocals (ex-Drain, Buffalo, Rockwell T. James & the Rhythm Aces).
 The group issued a six-track extended play, Six Pack, on Big Rock Records in April 1984.
 They followed with a cover version of Eddie Cochran's 1958 song, "C'mon Everybody", as a single but they had broken up by mid-1984.

 In November 1984 Wells established Illustrated Men, with former Rose Tattoo members, Cocks on guitar (ex-Heaven by then), Leach on bass guitar, Rilen on lead vocals (X), and Royall on drums.
 The group "played loud, barnstorming rock'n'roll" but was "designed to be a short-term touring venture".
 They toured into 1985 performing material largely written by Rilen before disbanding.

 Wells and Leach (aka Fast Eddie) joined a blues group, Lucy De Soto Band, with De Soto (aka Patricia Anne Clements) on lead vocals, piano and Hammond organ (ex-Living Daylights, Fat Time); and Ross Mercer on drums.
 Their debut album, Three Girls and a Sailor, appeared in 1985.
 They followed with a second album, Help Me Rhonda, My Boyfriend's Back, in August of the next year.
 By that time the line up was Wells, De Soto, Leach and Charlie Watts on drums.
 For the next three years, Wells and De Soto, lived "in the foothills behind the Gold Coast ... in semi-retirement".

 Wells, De Marco, Peel and Turner briefly performed as Slightly Shadey in 1987.
 In January 1990 Wells and De Soto established another group, Heart Attack, with Cocks, De Marco and Mick Strutt on bass guitar.
 In March they supported Hitmen DTK on a national tour, Kathryn Whitfield of The Canberra Times noted that Heart Attack "consists of well-known Australian musicians who simply refuse to take holidays (or in some cases, retire)" and Wells "takes centre stage also assuming the role of vocalist".